Updated April 24, 2026

 - Renewal: Continuing education requirements vary by state.
 Typically 12-24 CE hours per renewal cycle.
 Some states accept national certification renewal in lieu of separate CE.

 No interstate compact exists for medical laboratory technicians.
-You will need separate licensure in each state where you practice if moving to states that require it.
+You will need separate certification verification in each state where you practice, though the MLT(ASCP) credential transfers to all states.

 Compensation